How to decorate unicorn cookies on simple circle or oval cookies. Video tutorial included.

 how to decorate unicorn cookies

 I’m so, so, so NOT new to the unicorn food trend.
-I first made unicorn cookies for my daughter’s birthday party way back in 2011 when she was a wee lass of four.
+I first made unicorn cookie pops for my daughter’s birthday party way back in 2011 when she was a wee lass of four.
 And I’ve made unicorn marshmallows, unicorn chocolate bark, unicorn smoothies… I even feature a #DailyUnicorn over on my facebook page.
 In fact, I’m just about so so OVER the unicorn food trend.
+(Even though I round up unicorn food.)
 And yet, when a friend requested cookies just because he was craving my recipe, I went right to more unicorns.
 But that’s mostly because I wanted to find a way to simplify decorated unicorn cookies.

 Here, I just use an oval cookie cutter (a circle would work too) rather than a specific unicorn cutter.
 The design really is quite simple.
 I had a lot of icing colors on hand, but to avoid having to make icing in each color of the rainbow, you can also just pick a couple of bright colors.
 Or, instead of the rainbow mane pipe with icing, you can use sprinkles to make the main or that rainbow sour belts candy cut to shape.